anish-lakkapragada/SeaLion/README.md

 predictions = kmeans.fit_predict(X)
 ```

-Neural networks are a bit more complicated, so you can check an example
+Neural networks are a bit more complicated, so you may want to check an example
 [here.](https://github.com/anish-lakkapragada/SeaLion/blob/main/examples/deep_learning_example.ipynb)